dgroomes/vanilla-kafka/interactive/README.md

 General clean ups, TODOs and things I wish to implement for this project:

-  * Should prefer using interrupts to stop KafkaConsumer?
-Even though KafkaConsumer recommends using a flag?
-See <https://kafka.apache.org/0110/javadoc/index.html?org/apache/kafka/clients/consumer/KafkaConsumer.html>
   * DONE Implement a command to list Kafka client side metrics

 ### Notes